rccoleman/lovelace-lamarzocco-config-card/README.md

 ## Overview

 This is a card for [Home Assistant](https://www.home-assistant.io/)'s [Lovelace UI](https://www.home-assistant.io/lovelace) that can be used to display and configure settings for network-connected La Marzocco espresso machines.
+It requires the La Marzocco custom component, available [here.](https://github.com/rccoleman/lamarzocco)

 ## Installation

 ### HACS

-Install using [HACS](https://hacs.xyz) and add the following to your config:
+Install using [HACS](https://hacs.xyz) by adding `https://github.com/rccoleman/lovelace-lamarzocco-config-card` as a custom respository, installing the card, and adding the following to your config:

 ```yaml
 resources: